How many Canada-Japan Co-op Program students can a company hire at one time?

-The number of students a company may receive per year is at their discretion.
+Companies decide how many students they wish to hire each year.
 While some companies receive one student per year, others prefer to receive two or three.
 Some companies place students in the same facility each time, while other companies place students in a number of facilities located throughout Japan.

-Recommendation: Companies often find it helpful to receive one or two students per year with some cross-over in duration.
-This way, the students themselves can help orient a new student to the company and dormitory environments thereby reducing the administrative support required of the company.
+Recommendation: Companies often find it helpful to receive one or two students per year with some cross-over interim.
+This way, the students themselves can help orient new students to the company and dormitory environments, thereby reducing the administrative support required of the company.

-The majority of work placements are in corporate research and development facilities, however we are very interested in receiving any type of technical, business or arts full-time position as we have students from a variety of disciplines who are interested in participating in the program.
+The majority of work terms are in corporate research and development facilities; however, we are very interested in receiving any type of technical, business or arts full-time positions as we have students from a variety of disciplines who are interested in participating in the program.

 Students are very flexible about their work location and work environment, be it research, development or production related, or in an urban or rural setting.
-However, students typically want to be given a work assignment, and want to be able to accomplish some work-related goals for the company.
-Generally speaking, students are not very happy when placed in facilities where they can only observe activities or when given work that has no relevance or priority for the company.
+Students are looking for a substantive work assignment and are not very happy when placed in facilities where they can only observe activities or when given work that is not a priority for the company.